|Cash Back Rating:||2.3 / 5|

 How to use the Costco Visa card?

-- Use this card for all your gas purchases so that you can get up to 4 percent cash back on your first $7,000 in purchases.
+- Use this card for all your gas and EV charging purchases so that you can get up to 4 percent cash back on your first $7,000 in purchases.
 However, be aware that some gas stations, such as gas stations tied to convenience or grocery stores, are excluded from the bonus.